43615/adc-lang/MANUAL.md

 There is some behavior specific to this included CLI wrapper, which may not be present when using a different one.
 If you are implementing a wrapper, you should give it equivalent behavior whenever possible.
 In the following documentation, such behavior is annotated with "**CLI:**".

+All "permanent" data (main stack, registers, parameters) is stored in a `State` struct, which the interpreter mutates as it executes ADC code.
+There are some additional ways of manipulating the whole `State`.

-For this implementation, the term "interpreter invocation" refers to one call of the `exec` function.
-This is the scope limit for any temporary options that aren't part of the `State`. **CLI:** Interpreter instances are invoked by `-i`, `-e`, and `-f`, where `-i` does it repeatedly until exited.
+For this implementation, the term "interpreter instance" refers to one call of the `exec` function.
+This is the ultimate scope limit for any temporary options that aren't part of the `State`. **CLI:** Interpreter instances are invoked by `-i`, `-e`, and `-f`, where `-i` does it repeatedly until exited.

 # Core principles